-Sider Labs is a revolutionary tool that finds the most problematic code duplicates in your projects.
-It is currently available as a standalone feature that you can test for free at https://siderlabs.com/labs/.
+Sider Scan is a revolutionary tool that finds the most problematic code duplicates in your projects.
+It is currently available as a standalone feature that you can test for free at https://siderlabs.com/scan/.
 Not only can it analyze greater combinatorial pairings of duplicates more quickly compared to existing tools, but it can order and prioritize them in a way that allows you to find the most relevant duplicates out of the many that exist, and assists in the efforts to refactor and clean up code.

 In this post, we present the results of duplicate code detection in Java, having analyzed 20 of the most popular open-source Java projects found on Github.
 We summarize our findings by providing statistics such as the number of duplicates and duplication rate, but also provide a visual comparison of the most interesting finds, and tell you how you can do the same!